spotinst/terraform-provider-spotinst/website/docs/r/health_check.html.markdown

 * `threshold` - (Required)

   * `healthy` - (Required) The number of consecutive successful health checks that must occur before declaring an instance healthy
-  * `unhealthy` - (Required) The number of consecutive failed health checks that must occur before declaring an instance unhealthy
+  * `unhealthy` - (Required) The number of consecutive failed health checks that must occur before declaring an instance unhealthy.

 * `proxy` - (Required)